 Below is your guide for some practical ways to deal with these feelings around the holidays.

 How to Survive Coparenting During the Chaos of the Holidays

 While the stress may feel overwhelming right now, know that things can and will get easier over time.
 As each holiday or event passes, you learn more and more about what works for your family and what doesn’t.
 Take a deep breath and look at this season as an opportunity to heal, learn, and improve.

 A key component of co-parenting during the holidays is communication.
 Giving someone notice about a change in logistics or potential issue gives them more time to plan and respond than if you drop it on them last minute.
 When people feel rushed or anxious they tend to get more defensive and are more likely to shut down or escalate into conflict.

 Showing compassion and grace can help reduce negativity and increase a more positive environment.
 We all have moments where we could use some grace.
 The hope is if you extend grace when you are able, your family will do the same during a time when you could use some forgiveness or understanding.

 Manage your expectations.

 Ensure you are not going into the holidays with unrealistic expectations.
-You can check your expectations by asking yourself, if there is a high probability the other person is capable/willing to follow through?
+You can check your expectations by asking yourself if there is a high probability the other person is capable/willing to follow through.
 Or, is it likely you will be let down based on past experiences with this person?
-Sometimes friends and family members can be too biased so a great way to discuss your expectations, disappointments and priorities is by talking with a therapist.
+Sometimes it helps to talk to a friend and family member.
+But keep in mind that they may be biased.
+If so, a great way to discuss your expectations, disappointments, and priorities are by talking with a therapist.